davidgrobertson/3VIL/README.txt

 DeKalb, IL 60115
 USA

 D.G.
-Robertson [drobertson AT otterbein.edu]
+Robertson [drober23 AT nd.edu]
-Department of Physics
+Department of Physics and Astronomy
-Otterbein University
+University of Notre Dame
-Westerville, OH 43081
+Notre Dame, IN 46556
 USA

 To cite this program, please reference the paper (referred to in this